OXS Thunder Pro Gaming Soundbar review – a nice upgrade over built in speakers, but at what cost

 At full volume (which is right about at my pain limit), I could detect zero distortion (I’m always a fan of companies that tune their maximum power out appropriately to the speakers/woofers).
 The sound can easily fill an office or smaller living room so it’s well-suited for desktop use or for use with a game console in a smaller gaming room or living room.

-The only issue I ran into was some serious lag at one point (hitting play on a YouTube video or local media file would take nearly 3 seconds to start playing audio, which was then way out-of-sync).
-The fix was to unplug and power cycle the soundbar, and the issue didn’t come back after that.
+The only issue I ran into was some serious sound lag a couple of times (hitting play on a YouTube video or local media file would take nearly 3 seconds to start playing audio, which was then way out-of-sync).
+The fix was to unplug and power cycle the soundbar.
+After a firmware update I didn’t have this issue recur so hopefully it’s fully fixed.

 What I like about the OXS Thunder Pro Gaming Soundbar